Longtime Trojan coach will assume new role in her ninth year on USC staff.

-Catherine Vogt, a former top-flight distance swimmer who has coached at both the collegiate and national levels, is in her eighth year as part of USC's staff and in her first season as the head assistant coach after seven seasons as an assistant.
-She is also one of the top open water coaches in the country, with multiple national head coaching stints.
+Catherine Vogt, a former top-flight distance swimmer who has coached at both the collegiate and national levels, is in her eighth year as an assistant men's and women's swim coach at USC and is also one of the top open water coaches in the country, including at the national level.
 She came to Troy after three years as an assistant coach at her alma mater, North Carolina (2005-2008).

 Vogt, in 2013, helped oversee a USC's men's team that took fourth at the NCAA Championships, its best since 2001, and a seventh for the women, its fourth straight in the top 7.
 The teams combined for 21 All-Americans and included NCAA titles by Haley Anderson (500y and 1650y free) and Vladimir Morozov (50y and 100y free) as well as USC's first 400y free relay title since 1977.
 The squads combined for 12 conference titles, including a men's sweep of all three freestyle relays.
 The women's team finished second at the conference meet for the first time since 2002 with a school-record points total.
 Vogt also served as the American open water head coach at the 2013 World Championships in Barcelona, her second national open water head coaching stint.
 Not only did the American Anderson win the women's 5K, but former Trojan and Vogt pupil Ous Mellouli, representing Tunisia, won the men's 5K and claimed bronze in the 10K.
 Under Vogt, American Eva Fabian also won bronze in the 25K.